damianraine/PCTV461e/README.md

 PCTV 461e Fix for Raspberry Pi4 running Kernal 4.19.75-v7l+

-Added the following to the config file "over_voltage=2" this extends the time before the TVHEADEND "No Signal error" occurs but doesn;t fix it entirely.
+Added the following to the config file "over_voltage=2" this extends the time before the TVHEADEND "No Signal error" occurs but doesn't fix it entirely.

 Changed the following lines in "etc/default/tvheadend" to enable auto loggin file